Young voter turnout in Canada

 Voter turnout in Canada is lowest for young voters.
 A general decline in electoral participation among the under-35 population has been observed in many democratic countries around the world, especially in Canada.
 "The youngest age cohort did experience a bump upwards in estimated voter turnout from 37% in the 2004 federal general election to 43.8% for the election that followed, before descending to 37.4% for the 2008 federal general election."
 Participation in provincial elections for youth aged 18 to 24 was 28% in 2001.
 However, in the 2005 provincial election, the turnout in this age group increased to 35%.
 In 2015 youth participation reached a record high at 57.1%.
 Evidently, low voter turnout of young Canadians has generated a great deal of concern.

 "Detailed analyses of electoral participation since the 1968 federal election indicate that much of the decline has been driven by generational replacement."

 Indeed, the differences in electoral participation across age groups can be seen as a generation gap phenomenon.
 "The rate of voter participation declines steadily as one moves from the oldest to the youngest age cohorts."
 The study by Jon H. Pammett and Lawrence LeDuc employed by Elections Canada reveals just how large the gap between the youngest and oldest voters has become.
 One explanation for this phenomenon is that one's age can affect one's view as to the relevance of the issues that typically dominate the political agenda.
 The trend analysis demonstrates that the generation gap applies to specific political issues.
 "Views on school integration proved the exception to the rule, an exception that is explicable in terms of massive period effects and possibly life-cycle effects operating on the young."

 The proportion of Canadians under 15 years of age dropped from 32.5% in 1941 to 17.6% in 2006.
 In 2015, a statistical milestone was reached, in which the proportion of Canadians over 64 (5.78 million) topped the proportion of those under 15 (5.75 million), as reported by the Star.

 Younger Canadians tend to be less interested in politics: Only one in 20 Canadians between 18 and 30 years of age (in 2000) had ever belonged to a political party, compared with one-third of those over age 60.
-There is concern whether a failure to engage younger Canadians early will have a detrimental effect on our democracy over time.
-"There is no question that over the past two decades, we have seen youth voting rates declining at a precipitous rate to the point where clear majorities of the younger generations don't vote and may well never do so."
+This has lead to concern surrounding the long-term health of democracy, with some suggesting declining rates of youth voting will eventually result in a non-voting majority.